Book Review: Everything Beautiful by Simmone Howell

 This is unlike any YA books I have read recently if ever.
 Not only because of the lack of supernatural elements but because it actually falls in the direct opposite end of the spectrum with very real, down to earth, elements: not only grief and death, and the need to come to grips with the hardest facts of life but it also deals with less-than-perfect people with less-than-perfect lives, from the boy who lost the use of his legs, to the girl that is overweight and cannot cry.

 There is drug and alcohol use and underage sex.
 One of the strongest positives about Everything Beautiful is how the latter is not portrayed as something bad in itself – sex can be good even when you do it for the wrong reasons.
 And even then it is not really about the fact that you had sex but mostly about the state of mind behind the reasoning.
 Riley is a very experienced young girl who uses sex as a self-esteem boost but she is not judged for it, nor does she have qualms about it.
 It is just the way it is – but it did my heart good to see her having sex with someone she truly liked and had a connection with.
-She is also very responsible and adamant in having safe sex always – Riley may be many things but she is not a moron and for that I am extremely grateful to the writer.
+She is also very responsible and adamant in having safe sex always – Riley may be many things but she is not an idiot and for that I am extremely grateful to the writer.

 I had zero expectations about Everything Beautiful as I haven’t seen this book reviewed in any of the blogs I regularly read.
 In all honesty, I am not even sure why I decided to read it.
 I do like the cover but after reading the blurb, I was afraid that I would be preached at given the setting of the book.
 What really matter is that I did pick it up and I am glad that I did so: the book turned out to be an immensely enjoyable, intelligent read, with no preaching whatsoever.
 Quite the contrary, there is an ambiguity about the characters in Everything Beautiful which makes it well, beautiful to read.
 Even characters that at first appeared to be mere caricatures gained depth by the end of the book.